Specifications & Dimensions

 - Use your Sears Card and Save!
 Extra 5% off Tool items Sold By Sears when you use your Sears Card Offer ends 31-Dec-2014 See details.

 - Online Only!
 Extra Savings on select tools Sold by Sears!
-Offer ends 06-Sep-2014 See details.
+Discount reflected in price shown Offer ends 25-Oct-2014 See details.